tylervanable/CustomGPTs/policy_pen/README.md

 # Overview

-Policy Pen is designed to collect user input to display a letter on that can be sent to a politician, political leader, or other elected official.
+Policy Pen is designed to collect user input that will format and generate into a letter that can be sent to a politician, political leader, or other elected official.

 Requires input such as the recipient, topic of letter, and contentions (points in a persuasive argument).